Best Rat Traps for Home (2026): 5 Picks Compared

 For most homeowners with an active indoor problem, the right move is a multi-trap deployment — 6-8 Victor M326 snap traps placed along walls and behind appliances.
 Cheap, effective, and fast.
 If you can’t stomach handling kills, swap in Victor Electronic traps for the same placement strategy at higher cost per trap.

-For attics, sheds, garages, or properties you don’t check daily, the Goodnature Smart Trap is the only “set and forget” option that actually works as advertised.
+For attics, sheds, garages, or properties you do not check daily, the Goodnature Smart Trap is a specialty option for low-check locations, but it is overkill for most routine indoor rat problems.

-For a single rat in a household with pets or kids, the Kensizer Live Catch trap is the safest choice — provided you commit to checking it twice a day.
+For a single rat in a household where kill traps are not acceptable, the Kensizer Live Catch trap is the humane-control option — provided you commit to checking it twice a day and follow local rules for what happens after capture.

 Related Reading